-For information about the credits available in the province or territory where you maintained residential ties and how to claim them, see the income tax guide and the forms province or territory.
+For information about the credits available in the province or territory where you maintained residential ties and how to claim them, see the income tax guide and the forms book for that province or territory.

-Before you go to the United-States, you should verify if your provincial or territorial health-care coverage will continue while you are outside of Canada.
+Before you go to the U.S., you should verify if your provincial or territorial health-care coverage will continue while you are outside of Canada.

 In any case, you may want to get supplementary health-care coverage.

-As a Canadian resident who spends part of the year in the U.S., you are considered either a resident alien or a non-resident alien of the U.S. for U.S. tax purposes.
+As a Canadian resident who spends part of the year in the U.S., it is important for you to determine how the U.S. tax laws apply to you.
+You are considered either a resident alien or a non-resident alien of the U.S. for U.S. tax purposes.